alaaabaas/no-show-for-appointments/README.md

 # no-show-for-appointments
-answering the question of whether or not patients show up for their appointment
+Answering the question of whether or not a patient will show up for his  appointment

 **Questions for Analysis:**